huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Adding a **Generated ID** property to a template means that any time an entity is created using that template, Uwazi will assign it an automatically generated unique ID code.
 Depending on the configuration you choose, the **Generated ID** can be just another property on the template or it can take the place of the template’s default text-based **Name** property.

-### How to add a Generated ID property to a template
+### How to add a generated id property to a template

 [Follow the steps for creating an entity template and adding properties](#) as explained previously in this chapter. **Generated ID** will appear among the property options listed on the right side of the screen.
 When finished, click **Save**.

-### How to use a Generated ID as the Name property
+### How to use a generated id as the name/title of an entity

 [Follow the steps for creating an entity template](#) as explained previously.
 In the **Name** property, select the checkbox **Generated ID** to activate the option.
 When finished, click **Save**.